richardschoen/rpgclcodingexamples/README.md

-# rpgclcodingexamples
+# IBM i RPG and CL Coding Examples
-This repo will contain misc RPG, CL and command (CMD) coding examples
+This repo will contain misc RPG, CL and command (CMD) coding examples.

-Feel free to submit examples you want posted here.
+Feel free to submit examples you want posted here as issues.